 Please see PNWU's Liability Insurance and Exposure Risk webpage for the sections related to Bloodborne Pathogen Exposure and Post-Exposure Prophylaxis procedures and Procedures for Evaluating the Circumstances Surrounding an Exposure Incident.
-Incidents of exposure during ICEs or FTCEs should be promptly reported to the DCE.
+Incidents of exposure during ICEs or FTCEs should be promptly reported to the DCE and the steps should be followed per the PNWU's Liability Insurance and Exposure Risk webpage which includes a link to complete the Student Report of Injury form.